turnermike/deployment-hook-bitbucket/README.md

         $ cd repo-name-STAGING.git
         $ GIT_WORK_TREE=/path/to/public/dir/ git checkout -f staging

 4. Create a directory within the public/www directory named ".deployment09222015".
 The numerals on the end are just today's date, used for security purposes.
+You can use whatever you like, just try to hide the directory from trouble makers.

         $ mkdir .deployment09222015

 5. Create the following within the public/www/.deployment09222015 directory for the staging location:

+        $ cd .deployment09222015
         $ touch deploy.log
         $ touch deployment-hook.php
         $ touch index.html (for security)
         $ echo '<p>nothing to see here</p>' > index.html

 6. Copy the contents of deployment-hook.php from the repository, to the deployment-hook.php file created in step 4.

+    To edit the file via bash terminal use:

+        $ nano deployment-script.php

 7. Change the $repo_dir and $web_root_dir variables accordingly within deployment-hook.php.